Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 However, as covered in Chapter \@ref(clean), it can be beneficial to also share data in formats that have embedded metadata (e.g., SPSS, Stata).
 Providing your data in both a non-proprietary format and a proprietary format that is widely used in the field, can give your users options while also protecting your data from obsolescence [@institute_of_education_sciences_frequently_2023; @neild_sharing_2022].

-Most importantly though, if sharing in a repository, check to see if there are any data format requirements.
+Most importantly, though, if sharing in a repository, check to see if there are any data format requirements.
 ICPSR, for example, encourages submission of files with embedded metadata, such as SPSS, Stata, or SAS files [@icpsr_start_2023].
 They then use these files and curate them into ASCII data with setup files to accompany statistical programs.
-As another example, the National Archive of Criminal Justice Data used by the National Institute of Justice (NIJ), prefers SPSS formats for quantitative data, but will also accept Stata or SAS files [@national_archive_of_criminal_justice_data_guidelines_2023].
+As another example, the National Archive of Criminal Justice Data used by the National Institute of Justice (NIJ) prefers SPSS formats for quantitative data, but will also accept Stata or SAS files [@national_archive_of_criminal_justice_data_guidelines_2023].

 #### Assess disclosure risk {#share-assess}

 Before publicly sharing study data, it is imperative that you conduct a disclosure risk assessment.
 In conducting this assessment, review variables that could potentially identify a participant, either directly or indirectly, and also review sensitive variables that have the potential to cause harm to participants if their identity is disclosed.

 1. Direct identifiers
     - As discussed in Chapter \@ref(hsd), these are identifiers that are unique to an individual and can be used to directly identify a participant (e.g., name, email, IP address, student ID).
 It can be helpful to mark these identifiers in your data dictionary early on to keep track of what should be removed.
-If you are unsure exactly what direct identifiers to check for, the 18 protected health identifiers listed in the HIPAA Safe Harbor De-Identification Method ^[https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance] is a good starting point.
+If you are unsure exactly what direct identifiers to check for, the 18 protected health identifiers listed in the HIPAA Safe Harbor De-Identification Method ^[https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance] are a good starting point.
 FERPA ^[https://www.ecfr.gov/current/title-34/subtitle-A/part-99] also provides a list of personally identifiable information (PII) to review.

 2. Indirect identifiers
     - While our dataset may be technically de-identified after removing our direct identifiers, it is still important to consider the possibility of deductive disclosure [@institute_of_education_sciences_frequently_2023].
 Research has shown that it is possible to re-identify someone through a combination of indirect identifiers [@sweeney_k-anonymity_2002] (see Table \@ref(tab:tab4-1) for examples).
 Further care must be taken to consider if there are any other ways participants can potentially be re-identified in our data.
 This includes considering the following.
       - Open-ended questions: These variables may contain information that can directly or indirectly identify individuals.
       - Outliers: If someone has extreme values for a variable, it may be easier to identify that individual.
       - Small cell sizes: If there is only one person who took a survey on a particular date, or only one person who fits in a specific demographic category, it is easier to re-identify that individual.
-The NCES Standard 4-2-10, suggests that all categories have at least 3 cases to minimize risk [@seastrom_nces_2002], while others may recommend more stringent requirements such as a minimum of 5 cases [@schatschneider_-identification_2021].
+The NCES Standard 4-2-10, suggests that all categories have at least three cases to minimize risk [@seastrom_nces_2002], while others may recommend more stringent requirements such as a minimum of five cases [@schatschneider_-identification_2021].
         - Combinations of variables, or crosstabs, can also create small cell-sizes (e.g., a student may be identifiable by school size + special education status + gender + grade level).
 Generally, the more indirect identifiers you have in your dataset, the more possible combinations exist, increasing the risk of re-identification [@morehouse_responsible_2023].
     - When reviewing this information, consider not only information that the general public may be able to decipher, but also what information may be known to people who know a participant (e.g., administrator, teacher, parent).
 You also want to consider the amount of potentially publicly available information about a participant or site (e.g., administrative datasets, social media data) and the likelihood that public information could be used to re-identify someone (i.e., by linking public data with your study data) [@filip_san_2023; @meyer_practical_2018; @neild_sharing_2022].